 Graduates Lead the Market

-As a marketer, you'll have your finger on the pulse of the market-so you can help deliver what customers want while meeting the goals of your organization.
+As a marketer, you'll have the ability to measure and read the pulse of the market—so you can help deliver what customers want while meeting the goals of your organization.

 We guarantee international internships for all business students.
 We have students who intern in dynamic cities such as London, Barcelona, Tokyo, Hamburg and many more.
 We also have internship partnerships at top organizations in the U.S., where experience can give you the edge before graduation.

-Since marketing is integral to any successful business plan, you'll have the skills and knowledge necessary to work in any industry.
+Since marketing is integral to any successful business plan, you'll have the skills and knowledge necessary to work in any industry and in various capacities such as sales, promotions, public relations, advertising and brand management.
 Our marketing graduates have gone on to jobs at Yelp, PetSmart, American Express and Vanguard.

-Because our bold curriculum is rooted in the liberal arts, you'll also develop essential skills that employers seek, like writing, teamwork, presentations, critical thinking, interpersonal relationships and leadership.
+Because our bold curriculum is rooted in the liberal arts, you'll also develop essential skills that employers seek, like writing, teamwork, presentation delivery, critical thinking, interpersonal relationships and leadership.

 Our interdisciplinary minors, like leadership and international studies, help you gain a better understanding of important topics in today's world.
 Retail, manufacturing, law, politics finance, health care, higher education and the arts—you'll be career-ready.